Gdalik/EarQuiz_website/pages/info.md

 when I used to be an educator, and I was just getting started after graduating from the university.
 And I thought it was such a pity I hadn't been taught like that!
 So, I decided to explore this method together with my
 students: guessing equalization, applied to pink noise and music records, different types of effects and processing, etc.
 But the ideas were in the air.
-And I was not the only one who started to do the same thing.
-One or two years later, this subject became a part of the educational standard in audio industry in my country.
+And I was not the only one who started to use this approach.
+One or two years later, *technical ear training* became a part of the educational standard in audio industry in my country.
 And, honestly, I'm convinced that developing these skills is a must not only for audio professionals, but for any contemporary musicians and artists who deal with sound recording or amplification.